ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ## Revoking a Grant Request {#continue-delete}

-If the client instance wishes to cancel an ongoing grant request and place it into the _revoked_ state, the client instance makes an
+If the client instance wishes to cancel an ongoing grant request and place it into the _finalized_ state, the client instance makes an
 HTTP DELETE request to the continuation URI.